Benin Solar Report

 Average daily availability of electricity from the national grid (measured in hours)

-In Benin, the average daily availability of electricity from the grid is approximately 16 hours.
-This figure reflects the country’s efforts to improve grid reliability but also acknowledges that outages and inconsistencies are common due to infrastructural challenges and dependence on imports.
+In Benin, the average daily availability of electricity from the grid is not readily available.
+However, outages and inconsistencies are common due to infrastructural challenges and dependence on imports.5

 Number of residential solar panel installations